bettersg/saylah/.github/CONTRIBUTING.md

  Please note we have a [code of conduct](../.github/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## Feature Requests

 We love feature requests!
-We want to make Freespeech as accessible to as many people as possible.
-If you have an idea you'd like to see in Freespeech feel free to submit an issue following our [template format](ISSUE_TEMPLATE/feature_request.md).
-Or even a Pull Request implementing the change!
+We want to make Saylah as accessible to as many people as possible.
+If you have an idea you'd like to see in Saylah feel free to submit an issue, or even a Pull Request implementing the change!
 Although we won't be able to implement every feature everyone may make or want.
-We want to get as many as possible that improves Freespeech.
+We want to get as many as possible that improves Saylah.

 ## <a name="issue"></a> Found an Issue?

-If you find a bug in the source code or any other issues you can help us by submitting an issue to our [GitHub Repository](https://github.com/Merkie/freespeech/issues).
+If you find a bug in the source code or any other issues you can help us by submitting an issue to our [GitHub Repository](https://github.com/bettersg/saylah/issues).
 Even better you can submit a Pull Request with a fix.

 ### Submitting an Issue